NNPDF/nnpdf/doc/sphinx/source/data/commondata.rst

 The ``plotting`` section defines the plotting style inside ``validphys`` and is described in detail in :ref:`plotting-format`.

-Note that name of the variables need to be the same in the plotting and kinematics.
+Note that the names of the variables need to be the same in the plotting and kinematics.